OpenInternet/System_Administrator_Guide_Text/en/best_practices/budgeting_for_security/index.md

 While defining your requirements, consider how each of these items reduces organizational risk, any alternatives (such as open source software) that may exist at a lower cost, and the security risk of not including it.

 With the identification of requirements and their categorization in place, map these needs to a budget framework with estimated costs for each initiative.
 Don't forget to include the costs of implementation, and post-installation support when arriving at an estimated cost for each item.
-While getting buy-in for your recommended IT budget help decision-makers understand their options & remind them of potential impacts.
+While getting buy-in for your recommended IT budget help decision-makers understand their options and remind them of potential impacts.
 Are they willing to accept the risks of business disruption or privacy breaches that can stem from cyber incidents, or are they willing to authorize funding for organization-wide digital security initiatives to mitigate those risks?

 #### 4.3 Security Program Metrics ####